sz976/masumi-registry-service/README.md

 ## Related Repositories

-Masumi Payment Service.
+[Masumi Payment Service](https://github.com/masumi-ai/masumi-payment-service).
 Used to register and deregister agents and handle payments.

-Links TBD

 ## Project Architecture and Technology Stack